AMAN-ARABZADEH/phonebook-python-JSON-test/README.md

 # Phonebook Application

 This application serves as a hands-on experiment to understand and work with JSON (JavaScript Object Notation) in Python.
-By creating a phonebook application, the goal was to delve deeper into the nuances of handling JSON data, such as reading, writing, and managing structured data.

 Technically, the project utilizes:
 - JSON for data storage.
 - Python's `json` module.